 There might be more than one segment for each of the four areas within one chapter.
-For example, in Chapter 8 on “The Art of Mosaics,” Art History refers back to the mosaics of the Greeks and Romans then shifts up to the mosaics of early Christians as exemplified in the Mausoleum of Galla Placidia (c.
+For example, in Chapter 8 of Level 1 on “The Art of Mosaics,” Art History refers back to the mosaics of the Greeks and Romans then shifts up to the mosaics of early Christians as exemplified in the Mausoleum of Galla Placidia (c.
 430 A.D.).
 Two Picture Studies focus on two interior mosaics within that mausoleum.
 Art Theory addresses the color wheel and complementary and contrasting colors.
 Let’s Do Art! has students create an “Ice Cream Cone Color Wheel” as they learn to mix various colors to create additional colors.
 Chapter 19, a lengthier chapter on Romanesque Architecture, begins with a section on art history, “The Age of Cathedrals.”
 Next is an Architecture Study (rather than a Picture Study) of the Cathedral of Santiago de Compostela.
 Another Art History section on Medieval Portals follows next, focusing on the portals of this same cathedral.
 Yet another Art History section teaches about Romanesque Sculpture, featuring examples from Santiago Cathedral as well as one from The Abbey of Santo Domingo in Spain from the same era.
 There are certainly more Art History sections in this chapter than most with still another on Cathedral Floor Plans, again using Santiago Cathedral as the example.
 Art Theory then addresses the topic of symmetry using cathedral floor plans as the prime example while also identifying symmetry to varying extents in butterflies, faces, frogs, and other objects in the natural world.
 Let’s Do Art! presents a project that incorporates bilateral symmetry, positive and negative space, and color contrasts.

 Many parents are concerned about the treatment of nudity in art history courses.
 I very much appreciate the approach taken in this course.
 A few nude art works are included, but only strategic sections are visible.
 For example, a section title is positioned over the mid-section of Adam in Michelangelo’s “Creation of Adam” in the Sistine Chapel, and images of Michelangelo’s statue of David focus on sections rather than showing the entire statue.